 When you’re looking into opening a bar, there’s one question that is really high up there.
 That question is: are bars profitable?
-Or, how much do bars make?
 The answer: yes.
 An average bar revenue is $27,500 a month.
 This totals an annual revenue of $330,000.
-Of course, this doesn’t account for the cost of starting a bar, operating expenses, and fleshing out a bar equipment layout.
+Of course, this doesn’t account for the cost of starting a bar, operating and overhead expenses-including the cost of an ongoing liquor bottle display, buying bar books, and fleshing out a bar equipment layout.
 However, it’s a good number to start with when asking yourself: how much do bars make?

 Average Bar Revenue

 The question of how much do bars make is more extensively answered when you look at the average profit margin of a bar.
 The average gross profit margin is between 70 and 80%.
 If those percentages sound huge, that’s because they are.
 When compared to general retail profit margins of around 25%, bars are making bank.
 The main reason for the impressive average bar profit is the profit margin on alcohol sales.

 If you can manage your liquor purchasing and price per pour, you can work the profit margin on alcohol sales vastly in your favor.
 While replenishing your liquor cost is a constant expense, if you buy wholesale and keep your inventory organized it can be affordable.
 If you can keep your liquor costs down, you’ll already be on your way to a good profit margin on alcohol sales.
 When you’re planning out your drink costs, keep in mind things like ingredients cost (including alcohol) and the number of drinks you sell.
 You can gain more knowledge and control over your profit margin on alcohol sales by understanding the liquor cost formula:

 Liquor Cost = (Inventory Usage ÷ Total Sales) x 100

 Using this formula will give you a good idea of how to manage your bar business.